mbergevoet/functional-programming/README.md

 Research qeustion: Where and in what city are the parking rates the most favorable compared to other cities? <br>
 <br>

 The datasets I will be using to answer this question are _Open Data Parkeren: TARIEFDEEL_ and _Open Data Parkeren: GEOMETRIE GEBIED_.
-Then to calculate the parking rates I'm going to use _AmountFarePart_ and _StepSizeFarePart_ (Sam and Victor pointed out how to calculate the rate "If AmountFarePart is 5,0 and stepSizeFarePart is 720 you pay 5EU for 720 minutes which means 5EU per 12 hours = 0,41eu per hour").
-To link the rate to a location I also use _AreaManagerId_ to find it in the GEOMETRIE GEBIED dataset which contains a variable called _GeoDataAsText_.
+Then to calculate the parking rates I'm going to use _AmountFarePart - Integer_ and _StepSizeFarePart - Integer_ (Sam and Victor pointed out how to calculate the rate "If AmountFarePart is 5,0 and stepSizeFarePart is 720 you pay 5EU for 720 minutes which means 5EU per 12 hours = 0,41eu per hour").
+To link the rate to a location I also use _AreaManagerId_ to find it in the GEOMETRIE GEBIED dataset which contains a variable called _GeoDataAsText - String_.
 In this variable are basicly coordinates you can plot on a map of some sort. <br>
 <br>
 My assumptions on this question are as follows:
-* I suspect parking rates in bigger cities and counties will be higher.
+* I suspect parking rates in bigger cities and townships will be higher.
 This might be because they want to minimize the amount of cars in the city.
 * And I think the closer to the city centre you park your care the higher the rates will be.
 This is probably done to give pedestrians, cyclists and tourists in more space in crowded or shopping area's.
 That way they want to keep cars out to make it more safe.

 # License